GrabFood’s Efforts to Support Businesses & Make Food Delivery More Affordable

 - Free deliveries category on GrabFood

-GrabFood also recently introduced a new ‘free deliveries’ category on the platform to provide customers who are looking for budget friendly options.
+GrabFood also recently introduced a new ‘free deliveries’ category on the platform to provide consumers who are looking for budget friendly options.
 This also provides restaurant-partners an avenue to boost their visibility and awareness across the Grab platform.
-Moving forward, Grab will be making efforts to include additional restaurants who would like to participate to offer customers a wider variety of favourites.
+Moving forward, Grab will be making efforts to include additional restaurants who would like to participate to offer consumers a wider variety of favourites.

 As the economy reopens, Grab has made various efforts to digitalise micro, small and medium enterprises on the Grab platform to adapt to the new normal.
 This includes partnering with the government to offer new merchants on the platform RM2,000 worth of bonuses.
 Continuing from this, these additional efforts will also help businesses to sustain by growing the demand and cultivating a convenient and affordable platform for Malaysians.